Phase 2 - Secondary Documents: Please complete as soon as possible after primary documents have been submitted

 - Students may enter the United States up to thirty days before the beginning of the term.
 The University is unable to provide housing accommodations, provide transportation upon arrival, or assist students who arrive before January 2, 2014, for the spring term.
 Our office is the only office that is able to handle these issues.

-- Students leaving after the spring term must vacate the apartment by Friday, May 2, 2014, at noon.
-Students may stay in the United States up to thirty days after the term ends.
+- Students leaving after the spring term must vacate the apartment by Friday, May 9, 2014, at noon.
+Students may stay in the United States up to thirty days after the term ends at their own expense, but not in University Housing.

 - What is provided: The School of Business International Program has a very basic supply of kitchen utensils (for cooking and eating) that exchange students may borrow while at SIUE.
 We offer this so you do not need to pack or buy all of your own kitchen utensils.
 We also will give you a towel and blanket upon arrival for use while you're here.